 What's Next for the iPhone

-The iPhone XR will be followed by new iPhones that Apple is likely to release in September 2019.
+The iPhone XR will be followed by new iPhones that Apple is expected to release in September 2019, based on past release timeline information.
 Rumors about the new 2019 iPhones are already circulating, and you can see everything we expect to see in the new devices in our 2019 iPhones roundup.